-Follow these nine key steps for a marketing plan that ensures stronger results.
+Follow these nine key steps for a marketing plan that ensures stronger results in 2021.

 1. Start with Both End Goals & Process Goals